Sl4v0/Getting-and-cleaning-data/README.md

 ## unzip data files into the /data directory
 unzip(zipfile="./data/UCI_HAR_Dataset.zip",exdir="./data")
 ```
-Once the data is downloaded and extracted it first reads **features.txt** to use its contents to name columns in during importing of data from files into variables
+Once the data is downloaded and extracted it first reads **features.txt** to use its contents to name columns during importing of data from files into variables
 ```
 ## read features table to name columns during reading the test and train data
 features <- read.table("./data/UCI HAR Dataset/features.txt")